No More Pre-existing Conditions Since 2014

 If you have one of these plans, you can switch to a Marketplace plan during open enrollment and immediately get coverage for your pre-existing conditions.

 What is a Grandfathered Plan: A group health plan that was created—or an individual health insurance policy that was purchased—on or before March 23, 2010.
 Grandfathered plans are exempted from many changes required under the Affordable Care Act.
 Plans or policies may lose their “grandfathered” status if they make certain significant changes that reduce benefits or increase costs to consumers.
 A health plan must disclose in its plan materials whether it considers itself to be a grandfathered plan and must also advise consumers how to contact the U.S. Department of Labor or the U.S. Department of Health and Human Services with questions.

-Since customers with pre-existing conditions weren’t able to enjoy their new rights to coverage until 2014 ObamaCare created something called PCIP in the meantime.
+Since customers with pre-existing conditions weren’t able to enjoy their new rights to coverage until 2014, ObamaCare created something called PCIP in the meantime.
 PCIP runs through 2017, but new enrollments are closed.
-Go here to learn more about the 17 State’s that offer temporary coverage to high-risk consumers https://www.pcip.gov/.
-Even though PCIP enrollment is closed you may still have options.
+Go here to learn more about the 17 sates that offer temporary coverage to high-risk consumers https://www.pcip.gov/.
+Even though PCIP enrollment is closed, you may still have options.

 Ensuring More People Buy Insurance

-In order to ensure that more people could buy insurance ObamaCare created State specific marketplaces where Americans making under 400% of the Federal poverty level can purchase subsidized regulated insurance that meets the new standards of Obamacare.
+To ensure that more people could buy insurance ObamaCare created state-specific marketplaces where Americans making under 400% of the Federal poverty level can purchase subsidized regulated insurance that meets the new standards of Obamacare.
 These are called health insurance marketplaces.

 Getting Health Insurance the Covers Pre-existing Conditions

 Getting health insurance that will cover your pre-existing conditions is as easy as filling out an application for your State’s health insurance marketplace during open enrollment Open enrollment.
 Find out more about your State’s Health Insurance Marketplace here.